aueskinj/alx-pre_course/0x01-git/README.md

+Some text for this read me text for this read me> README.md

-Some text for this read me
+echo Some text for this read me>me text for this read me